felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 # Bad news and career changes

-The catalyst that sent me on this whole journey was a piece of bad news I received from my new employer in mid-June this year: I was getting a probation extension.
+The catalyst that sent me on this whole journey was a piece of bad news I received from my new employer, [nesto](nesto.ca), in mid-June this year: I was getting a probation extension.
 I wasn't quite cutting it in the workplace.
 I had 2 months to course-correct, otherwise I could kiss my job goodbye.
 Part of the problem was the fact that I had trouble